FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Previously on Lichess TV=A list of games that were aired on lichess TV before.
 Appears as a heading to a box below the board on the TV page (http://lichess.org/tv).

-Today's leaders=A list of the highest-ranked players.
+Today's leaders=A list of very highly-ranked players on lichess that have played at least one game today.
 Appears on the "Play" page (http://lichess.org) as a heading to a box that contains a list of the day's leaders.
 "The best of today" is an acceptable translation if you cannot come up with anything.

 Online players=A list of players that are connected right now.
 Appears as a heading on http://lichess.org/people

-Progress today=
+Progress today=A list of players ordered by the advance in rating (points) they have made over the last 24 hours.
+Appears on the "Play" page (http://lichess.org) as a heading to a box that contains a list of the day's leaders.
+Also appears as on the "Players" page (http://lichess.org/people).

-Progress this week=
+Progress this week=A list of players ordered by the advance in rating (points) they have made over the last 7 days.
+Appears as a heading on the "Players" page (http://lichess.org/people).

-Progress this month=
+Progress this month=A list of players ordered by the advance in rating (points) they have made over the last 30 days.
+Appears as a heading on the "Players" page (http://lichess.org/people).

-Progress this week=
+Leaders this week=A list of very highly-ranked players that have played at least one game within the last 7 days.
+Appears as a heading on the "Players" page (http://lichess.org/people).

-Progress this month=
+Leaders this month=A list of very highly-ranked players that have played at least one game within the last 30 days.
+Appears as a heading on the "Players" page (http://lichess.org/people).

-Active today=
+Active today=A list of players ordered by how many games they played today.
+Appears as a heading on the "Players" page (http://lichess.org/people).

-Active this week=
+Active this week=A list of players ordered by how many games they have played over the last 7 days.
+Appears as a heading on the "Players" page (http://lichess.org/people).

-Active players=
+Active players=A list of players ordered by how many games they have played over the last 30 days.
+Appears as a heading on the "Players" page (http://lichess.org/people).

-Best bullet players=
+Best bullet players=A list of the best bullet players.
+"Bullet" refers to games that are less than 3 minutes in length.
+Appears as a heading on the "Players" page (http://lichess.org/people).
+The word "bullet" should NOT be translated unless your country's or locale's chess federation has a name for it in your language.

-Best blitz players=
+Best blitz players=A list of the best blitz players.
+"Blitz" refers to games that are 3 to 8 minutes in length.
+Appears as a heading on the "Players" page (http://lichess.org/people).
+The word "blitz" should NOT be translated unless your country's or locale's chess federation has a name for it in your language.

-Best slow players=
+Best slow players=A list of the best slow players.
+"Slow" refers to games that are 8 to 20 minutes in length.
+Appears as a heading on the "Players" page (http://lichess.org/people).
+The word "slow" should NOT be translated unless your country's or locale's chess federation has a name for it in your language.

 Beware, the game is rated but has no clock!=Warning message that appears when you are about to join a game of unlimited time.
 This is only for games created via the "Play with a friend" menu (http://lichess.org/setup/friend), as creating public rated games with no time control is not allowed.